It’s a fact that even the best content writers and search engine optimizers occasionally strike out with a new piece of content.

 Collecting all of your past content URLs doesn’t have to be a manual process, though.

-Luckily, there are plenty of website analytics tools like Google Analytics or SEMrush’s Content Audit tool that can quickly inventory your content based on your sitemap data.
+Luckily, many website analytics tools like Google Analytics or Semrush’s Content Audit tool can quickly inventory your content based on your sitemap data.
 These can provide you with a list of content URLs to audit.

 Prepare Yourself For Ongoing Audits

-Once you’ve caught up and added all of last year’s content into your Excel doc, you can repeat this audit activity for new content on a weekly basis.
+Once you’ve caught up and added all of last year’s content to your Excel doc, you can repeat this audit activity for new content weekly.

 It will be much easier to keep track of your content and audit it regularly when you’re only having to go back one week to input data.

-Add the data from the next section to your Excel doc and upload the most recent numbers and stats on a weekly basis.
+Add the data from the next section to your Excel doc and upload the most recent numbers and statistics every week.